ysun0102/searchforcubes/README.md

-# Cube attack on Trivium
+# Cube attacks on Trivium and Kreyvium
 This is the repository for the paper "Automatic Search of Cubes for Attacking Stream Ciphers".

 ## Contents